Jigneshmotwani/File-Sharing-System-Chord-50.041/documentation/Meeting-1.md

 - **Correctness**: Ensures that file operations, such as storage and retrieval, are accurately executed while maintaining data integrity.
 - **Scalability**: The Chord DHT protocol facilitates scalable and efficient file sharing, making it well-suited for accommodating a large number of users without compromising performance.
 - **Fault Tolerance**: The system will be designed to manage node failures effectively.
-- **Decentralized**: Chord-based file sharing eliminates reliance on a centralized server, enabling users to exchange files directly with one another in a decentralized manner.
+- **Decentralized**: Chord based file sharing eliminates reliance on a centralized server, enabling users to exchange files directly with one another in a decentralized manner.
 - **File Chunking and Distribution**: Shared files are divided into smaller chunks, which are then distributed across multiple nodes in the network.
 The system assembles these chunks when a node requests a file, reconstructing the complete file.

 ---